From 105 to 90 kilos: how Steven turned work stress into vitality

-I am Steven de Bruijne, 58, creative director and partner at New Story in Noordwijk.
-Sport has always been a big part of my life.
-I played hockey fanatically until I was 42, and being fit felt like a given.
-Somewhere along the way, though, work started taking up more and more space.
+I am Steven de Bruijne, 58, creative director and partner at digital agency New Story in Noordwijk.
+Sport was always an important part of my life.
+Until I was 42 I played hockey fanatically and being fit felt self-evident.
+But somewhere along the way work kept taking up more space.

-In the digital industry, things move incredibly fast.
-When you feel responsible for your company, your people and your clients, it is easy to push everything else aside.
-Less exercise, poorer food, less time for yourself and your family.
-That seems manageable for a while, until you notice the bill lands somewhere.
-For me, that was my body, my energy and eventually my mood.
+In the digital industry everything moves fast.
+When you feel responsible for your company, your people and your clients, it is easy to put yourself aside.
+Less exercise, less good food, less time for yourself.
+You kid yourself it works, until the bill is forced on you.
+For me that was my body, my energy and eventually my mood.

 The price of always pushing on

-At one point I weighed 105 kilos.
-While I still saw myself as someone sporty.
-That may have been exactly what made it difficult: I thought I knew how it worked.
+At one point I hit 105 kilos.
+While I still saw myself as someone who is sporty.
+That may have been exactly what made it hard: I thought I knew how it worked.
+I had gone through periods before where I pulled myself together and lost some weight.
+But I always fell back.
+Looking back I understand why: I was just doing something, without a plan.

 Sceptical about personal training

-I ended up at De Werf on the advice of people around me, but honestly, I was sceptical.
-I had a certain image of personal training: someone standing next to you shouting "one more, come on".
-In my head, that would never work for me.
-I thought: I will give it a try, but it will probably be the same old story.
+I came to de Werf on the recommendation of people around me, but honestly: I was sceptical.
+I had an image of someone standing next to you shouting "one more, come on".
+I thought: I will give it a go, but it will probably be the same old story.

-That changed at the intake with Ian van der Werf.
-I had expected to be thrown straight at the weights, but he started by measuring, observing and explaining.
+That changed at the very first intake with Ian van der Werf.
+I expected to be thrown straight into the weights, but he started with measuring, observing and explaining.
 How did my body move?
-Where was my mobility, where was my strength?
-Where did I fall short and where was I prone to injury?
+Where was there strength, where mobility, where was I prone to injury?
+So thorough that I trusted it immediately.

-Gradually the focus shifted.
-I started training heavier, because I was ready for it.
-And Ian eventually got me to take nutrition seriously.
-Consciously, without making it complicated: more protein, watching how much I eat, and understanding what calories, fats, carbohydrates and proteins do.
+Over time I have started training heavier, because I was ready for it.
+Meanwhile Ian got me to take nutrition seriously.
+He keeps it simple: more protein, watching how much I eat, and understanding what calories, fats, carbohydrates and proteins do.
+The first weeks were tough.
+After that it became surprisingly normal.
+Biscuits, sweets and crisps I can now easily leave alone, mainly because I know what I am doing it for.

 What it brings me

 What started as a search for vitality has become a journey of body recomposition: losing fat and building muscle.
-I have gone from around 105 kilos to 96.
-And it is about more than those nine kilos: I know I have lost more fat than that, because muscle has come back in its place.
+I have gone from 105 to 96 kilos, planned.
+Twelve kilos of fat gone, three kilos of muscle gained!

 My next goal